 Got a trade show coming up?
-Do you want to know how much an exhibition stand costs?
-People often wonder how much of their budget they should spend on their trade show booth.
-There is no exact right answer, but here are some quick techniques to help you work out how much you should spend on your exhibition stand:
+Do you want to know how much an exhibition stand design costs?
+People often wonder how much of their budget they should spend on their exhibition booth stand cost.
+There is no exact right answer, but here are some quick techniques to help you work out how much you should spend on your exhibition stand design:

 - You have to find the right balance between your budget, getting noticed on the trade show floor and return on investment

-- Your exhibition stand should cost around 50% of your total exhibiting budget
+- Your average exhibition stand cost should be around 50% of your total exhibiting budget

-- The cost of your stand should be roughly twice as much as the cost of your floor space
+- The exhibition stand design cost should be roughly twice as much as the cost of your floor space

-Following these four rules will help you understand exactly how much your exhibition stand should cost.
+Following these four rules will help you understand exactly how much your exhibition stand design should cost.

-Something that we often get asked is how much an exhibition stand costs.
+Something that we often get asked is how much an exhibition stands costs.
 And our answer has been the same for twenty years.
 It depends.

-There are loads of factors to take into account before you put a price on your exhibition stand.
+There are lots of different factors to take into account to work out your average exhibition stand cost.
 How many shows are you exhibiting at?
 What size is your stand space?
 How many open walls does your space have?
 What are your exhibiting aims and objectives?
 Do you have a product to showcase?

-There is a big difference in the amount of money you can get a stand for and the amount that you should spend.
-So let’s work out how much of your exhibiting budget you should allocate for your stand.
+There is a big difference between the amount of money you can get a stand for and the amount that you should spend.
+So let’s work out how much of your exhibiting budget you should allocate for your exhibition stand design cost.

 First thing’s first, you are asking the wrong question.

 This is the question that you should be asking.
 How much should you spend on your exhibition stand?
 The thing is, the cost of an exhibition stand or display can vary dramatically.
-That’s why no one will be able to tell you exactly how much an exhibition stand costs.
+That’s why no one will be able to tell you exactly how much an exhibition stands design costs.

-There are businesses out there that will flog you a pull-up banner for less than £50.
-Sounds like a great deal, doesn’t it?
-Pull-up banners don’t attract crowds.
+You can buy a pull-up banner for less than £50.
+However, pull-up banners won’t attract many crowds.
 You’re very unlikely to be noticed on a trade show floor with a basic, low-cost display.
 Especially with neighbouring stands using custom-built or custom modular exhibition stands.

 That’s why “how much does an exhibition stand cost” is the wrong question.
 How much should you spend on an exhibition stand is the right question.
 And we recommend spending around half of your exhibiting budget on your stand.

-There is a lot that goes into your exhibiting budget.
-And if you’re new to live marketing strategies such as industry-specific events then you’ll probably have missed a few things off your list.
+There is a lot that goes into your exhibition stand design budget.
 Here’s a handy budget breakdown for your upcoming exhibition.

-To work out how much you should spend on an exhibition stand, you need to understand the most rewarding way to break down your exhibition budget.
+To work out how much you should spend on exhibition stand design, you need to understand the best way to break down your exhibition budget.

 Use a free trade show budget template to help you break down these costs.